zcop/opnsense-vm-images/README.md

     # make update prefetch-base,kernel,packages vm-qcow2,5G,never,serial SETTINGS=25.7 VERSION=25.7.2 DEVICE=ARM64VM MIRRORS=https://opnsense-update.walker.earth

 Since some OPNsense releases do not update the base and kernel, not every packages set is accompanied by base and kernel sets with the same version.
-If this is the case for the desired OPNsense version, base and kernel sets must be prefetched separatly.
+If this is the case for the desired / latest OPNsense version, base and kernel sets must be prefetched separatly.

 QCOW2 image (QEMU), 40 GB root partition, no swap partition, EFI console, OPNsense 25.7.7-aarch64 (assuming it uses the same base and kernel as 25.7.6), UFS file system: